 Take the lead!

 By far the biggest part of a group fitness instructors day will be leading fitness classes.
 And for that, you need to in tip-top shape with the highest of fitness levels.

 Classes vary and will be in your discipline of choice.
-You may prefer aerobics, or perhaps spinning but rest assured, doing a number of classes per day, even if it is just beginners classes require both fitness and mental strength.
+You may prefer aerobics, or perhaps spinning but rest assured, doing several classes per day, even if it is just beginners classes require both fitness and mental strength.

-Leading a group fitness class also means you need to keep your eyes open at all times.
+Leading a group fitness class also means you must always keep your eyes open.

-That’s because fitness classes can involve many participants and its crucial that you watch them to ensure that they are performing the exercises in a proper manner.
+That’s because fitness classes can involve many participants, and you must watch them to ensure they perform the exercises properly.

 Injuries could occur if they are not.